-This section outlines what has contributed to changes in the LW rates between [date] and [date].
+This section outlines what has contributed to changes in the LW rates between 2022-23 and 2023-24.
 In general, there are a number of factors which can lead to changes in the rates:

 - · changes in the prices of goods and services; - changes to the tax and benefits system (which affects the relationship between pay and income); - changes in the basket of goods and services which constitute the Minimum Income Standard (MIS) the calculation is based on; - the use of the 'shock absorber' in years when the underlying rates are subject to significant change; and - any changes in methodology.